ionos-cloud/cluster-api-provider-proxmox/docs/Development.md

   }
 }
 ```
-  This file instructs Tilt to use the Proxmox and ipam-provider-in-cluster repositories. `allowed_contexts` is used to add
+  This file instructs Tilt to use the cluster-api-provider-proxmox and ipam-provider-in-cluster repositories. `allowed_contexts` is used to add
   allowed clusters other than kind (which is always implicitly enabled).

 - If you don't have a cluster, create a new kind cluster:
 ```
 kind create cluster --name capi-test
 ```
-- cluster-api-provider-proxmox uses environment variables to connect to Proxmox.
+- cluster-api-provider-proxmox uses environment variables to connect to Proxmox VE.
 These need to be set in the shell which spawns Tilt.
   Tilt will pass these to the respective Kubernetes pods created.
 All variables are documented in `../cluster-api-provider-proxmox/envfile.example`.
   Copy `../cluster-api-provider-proxmox/envfile.example` to `../cluster-api-provider-proxmox/envfile` and make changes pertaining to your configuration.
   For documentation on environment variables, see [usage](Usage.md#environment-variables)